Hovedbund der er fyldt med skæl

 Why do you get dandruff?

-It is difficult to give a clear answer as to why you get dandruff or dandruff on your scalp, as there can be several different reasons.
-First of all, it is completely natural for every human being to shed skin cells from the body every day.
-We shed 40,000 skin cells per minute, some of which consist of dead skin cells, which can be dandruff.
-In your scalp, the yeast "pityrosporum" is present, which in itself is normal.
-But if this yeast is in overgrowth, it will lead to the formation of dandruff on your scalp.
+It is difficult to provide a definitive answer as to why you get dandruff or seborrheic dermatitis in your scalp, as there can be several different causes.
+First and foremost, it is completely natural for every person to shed skin cells from the body every day.
+We shed 40,000 skin cells per minute, some of which are dead skin cells that can be dandruff.

 Who can get dandruff?

-It can be difficult to assess whether you have a dry scalp or dandruff.
-The two types of hair problems must not be confused.
-Therefore, it is essential that you know the difference when treating your scalp.
-A dry scalp is usually associated with an itch and loose flakes of skin that fall from the scalp, as the dandruff does not adhere as well to your scalp.
-If you suffer from dandruff, the flakes will be more yellowish and they will stick more firmly to your scalp.
+It can be difficult to determine whether you have a dry scalp or dandruff in hair.
+The two types of hair problems should not be confused.
+Therefore, it is essential that you know the difference when you need to treat your scalp.

 Skæl kan vise sig i mange forskellige størrelser